Which markets did best from Berlin Wall's collapse? Wall Street and the BRICs, of course

 “In combination with the growth in emerging markets when they were liberalised and when China opened up, there has been (the fall of) bond yields of course, and we have killed off inflation, more or less.”

-For a graphic on Global markets since the fall of the Berlin Wall, click here
+(Graphic: Global markets since the fall of the Berlin Wall link: here)

 Borrowing on global capital markets has also exploded as part of the liberalisation.